DHTMLX/docs-diagram/docs/guides/loading_data.md

 ## Saving and restoring state

 To save the current state of a diagram, use the [](../api/data_collection/serialize_method.md) method.
-It converts the data of the diagram into an array of JSON objects.
+Depending on the Diagram type, it converts the data of the diagram into:

-Each JSON object contains the configuration of a separate shape.
+- an array of JSON objects, where each object contains the configuration of a separate shape - for the `default`, `org` and `mindmap` Diagram modes
+- an object with the `data` array (for shapes: "task", "milestone", "project") and the `links` array (for connections between shapes) - for the `pert` Diagram mode

 ~~~jsx
 const state = diagram1.data.serialize();
 ~~~

-Then you can parse the data stored in the saved state array to a different diagram.
+Using the `serialize()` method, you can export the current diagram data into a different diagram.
 For example:

 ~~~jsx
 // creating a new diagram